 When Do Departments Need Educators?

-In March 2024, Pure Processing’s Voice of the Customer (VOC) Committee met to discuss a topic on the minds of many in reprocessing departments: educators.
-Educators play a pivotal role in reprocessing departments, but not all departments have, or are able to have, a dedicated educator role.
+In March 2024, Pure Processing’s Voice of the Customer (VOC) Committee met to discuss a topic on the minds of many in reprocessing Steven Adams, Central Sterile Manager at Sinai Hospital Lifebridge Healthdepartments: educators.
+They play a pivotal role in reprocessing departments, but not all departments have, or are able to have, a dedicated educator role.

 Determine who’s currently serving in an educator capacity

-Adams explained that the first step is to determine who is currently providing the services of an educator.
+Adams explained that the first step is determining who is currently providing the services of an educator.
 “Is it a nurse or peri-op educator filling in here and there?
 Is it the department’s manager?
 Is the person providing educational services to your department someone that is qualified to being so?”

 Managers are the other common stopgap when a full-time educator isn’t part of the team.
 Adams explained: “A good manager is not necessarily a good educator.
 In fact, managers serving in an educator role may create a conflict of interest.”

 Managers are tasked with holding their teams accountable, while educators are tasked with accommodating training and educational needs and helping teammates achieve competencies.
-When a manager is serving in an educational role, their team may be uncomfortable reaching out and acknowledge deficiencies or skill gaps they have.
-Over time, this lack of self-reporting can result in a team that needs additional training, but doesn’t have a way to request it, leading to compliance issues and a rise in burnout as technicians get frustrated and leave the department.
+When a manager takes on an educational role, their team may feel uncomfortable acknowledging deficiencies or skill gaps.

 SPD teams need to feel comfortable asking for help and identifying ways to bridge knowledge gaps. “’We have no issues’ is never true!”
 Adams exclaimed.